Viga-Entertainment-Technology/MovieColab-Blender-Plugin/README.md

 3) Click on install in right upper corner and select the add on file you just downloaded from github.
 4) Before using add-on save your project as it uses the project directory to save your rendered images and aniamtions.

-The current add on uses the staging url of movie colab.